 It isn’t the first pedal we would recommend to someone.
 It’s definitely not the last either.
 It has a strong tone, solid range, and good tactile feedback with the cast-metal chassis.
 It won’t break easily, either.

 The only trick it has up its sleeve is the ability to switch between “Classic” and “Buffered” modes, ostensibly to allow you more choice in pedal order when hooking it up in a busy pedal board.

 If you’re a Fender fanboy, take a good long look.
+I personally love the look of this pedal.
+It looks tough and rugged with that silver foot plate.
 It does fit in nicely with your Fender guitar, Fender amp, Fender picks, Fender guitar strap, etc.

 Morley PFW Cliff Burton Tribute Power Fuzz Wah

 This pedal was designed as a tribute to Cliff Burton, the bassist of Metallica.
 You’ll recognize the classic sound of the era while you rock your foot on this pedal.